ctang18/what-to-watch/README.md

-Generic Node.JS server that implments express, socket.io, and MongoDB.
-Complete with both client-side and server-side validation and JSON token authorization.
+Web application that takes trending television shows and events from Twitter and displays them conveniently with where to watch details.

 ## Installation
 ```